A Place I Long For

 But then, Asbury Park started coming back from the dead, and people started coming back to the city … and a curious thing happened: I started getting the respect I had craved.
 Journalists and pundits and even some club-related personages regarded me as “something of a local icon,” as one local publication once called me.
 But by that time, I felt old, jaded, and spent … and a lot of other things were going on in my life that ultimately pulled me away from the Shore.

-Asbury Park itself was reborn—a renaissance I had prayed for—but it was being remade in an image I was not familiar or comfortable with.
+Asbury Park itself was reborn — a renaissance I had prayed for — but it was being remade in an image I was not familiar or comfortable with.
 In the last week of August 2008, I was at Martell’s in Point Pleasant Beach for one of Southside Johnny’s traditional pre–Labor Day appearances there; he sang The Animals’ “We Gotta Get Out of This Place” and I knew the writing was on the wall.
 And then, on Labor Day of that year, I was driving up Fourth Avenue in Asbury Park when an inexplicable, asphyxiating feeling gripped me, declaring to me in no uncertain terms that I needed to GET OUT OF THERE, ASAP.
-And one month later, on October 2, 2008—ten years ago last month—I moved to Long Beach, almost 30 years after moving away.
+And one month later, on October 2, 2008 — ten years ago last month (as of this writing) — I moved to Long Beach, almost 30 years after moving away.
 The era of being a Jersey Shore local was over.

 I don’t miss living at the Shore, with its history of me and my ex, and memories of the disrespect and indifference I got there.
 But I do acknowledge its vast role in my life and the shaping of my creative vision.
 Soul In Exile, my story of me-at-the-Jersey-Shore, will be completed and recorded and released, as envisioned, regardless of how old I’ll be when it’s done or what shape or form the Shore scene will take by that time.
 It’s my story, my masterpiece, and it will be released as written.
 I still love the Wildwoods and of all the places, that’s where I can go and say that it’s the most “mine,” as opposed to mine-and-hers.
 And I’ll still go back to Asbury Park, every now and then, to remind myself and the world that the Shore still has its place in The Hesh Inc.’s canon and pantheon.